 2. How is it possible that you can know your self better?

-In None Zen Center, students are taught that the purpose of Zen practice is to know the true nature of self is no self.
-After practicing Zen consistently for a period, students are supposed to see progress and know themselves better even though they haven’t discovered what no self is.
+At the None Zen Center, students are taught that the purpose of Zen practice is to know the true nature of “self” is “no self.”
+After practicing Zen consistently for a period of time, students are supposed to see progress and know themselves better, even though they haven’t discovered what no self is.

-One day, Shifu (teacher) Linda asked her student, Jeremy Yo, “Do you know your self better now?”
+One day, Shifu Linda asked her student, Jeremy Yo, “Do you know your self better now?”

 Jeremy Yo answered with confidence, “Of course I know my self better.”